ublue-os/budgie/README.md

     rpm-ostree rebase ostree-unverified-registry:ghcr.io/ublue-os/budgie:38

-or
+or if you have an NVIDIA GPU:

     rpm-ostree rebase ostree-unverified-registry:ghcr.io/ublue-os/budgie-nvidia:38

 ## Caveats

-Ideally this would be based off the `base` image but currently it's just adding budgie to silverblue, you need to select budgie from the GDM screen to use it, then you should be good to go.
-Future versions will just have budgie as the default.
+- This is using the same official packages as Fedora, but is assembled differently
+  - Future images will be based on the official method
+  - When that happens these images will just get updated, you probably won't need to reinstall (though you will want to to use Budgie's recommended partition layout)
+  - In the meantime enjoy!
+- Thanks to @jerbmega for the lightdm workaround!